HilaZecharia/FinonexAssignment/README.md

 	for .net services Setup :

-	1. install 'Npgsql' Package in FinonexDataProcessor and FinonexServer projects you can used command 'Install-Package Npgsql' at Package Manager Console 2.change the connection string at files server.cs , data_processor.cs to you connection string as following :
+	1. install 'Npgsql' Package in DataProcessorFinonex and FinonexServer projects you can used command 'Install-Package Npgsql' at Package Manager Console 2.change the connection string at files server.cs , data_processor.cs to you connection string as following :
 	 "Host=myserver;Username=mylogin;Password=mypassword;Database=mydatabase".

 	 for running the projects :

-	 1. open cmd and nevigate to the server project name "Finonex" (you will have inside file 'server.cs')
+	 1. open cmd and nevigate to the server project name "ServerFinonex" (you will have inside file 'server.cs')
 	 2. write the command 'dotnet run' and click enter -> the server will be executed.
-	 3. open cmd and nevigate to the client project name "FinonexClient" (you will have inside file 'client.cs')
+	 3. open cmd and nevigate to the client project name "ClientFinonex" (you will have inside file 'client.cs')
 	 4. write the command 'dotnet run' and click enter -> the client will be executed.
-	 5. open cmd and nevigate to the data_processor project name "FinonexDataProcessor" (you will have inside file 'data_processor.cs')
+	 5. open cmd and nevigate to the data_processor project name "DataProcessorFinonex" (you will have inside file 'data_processor.cs')
 	 6. write the command 'dotnet run' and click enter -> the data_processor will be executed.

 	Comments :